dpascualhe/jekyll-now/_posts/2018-5-4-follow-line-algorithm.markdown

 layout: post
 title: Follow Line - Algorithm
 ---
 The algorithm developed relies on computer vision and reactive control to drive the car autonomously.
 In a nutshell, the red line is segmented from the car front camera in order to check whether the car is centered or not.
-Then, the error is estimated and fed to a PID control which will tell the car how much to steer to keep on the line.
+Then, the error is estimated and fed to a PD controller which will tell the car how much to steer to keep on the line.
 Besides that, the line shape is analyzed to detect if we're on a turn and the velocity is adjusted consequently.
 The following diagram shows an overview of the method proposed.

 ![Flow diagram]({{ site.baseurl }}/images/follow_line/flow.png)